 - A. Comply with TCNA's "Handbook for Ceramic, Glass, and Stone Tile Installation" for TCNA installation methods specified in tile installation schedules.
 Comply with parts of the ANSI A108 series "Specifications for Installation of Ceramic Tile" that are referenced in TCNA installation methods, specified in tile installation schedules, and apply to types of setting and grouting materials used. - 1.
 For the following installations, follow procedures in the ANSI A108 series of tile installation standards for providing 95 percent mortar coverage: - a.
+Tile floors in wet areas. - b.
 Tile floors consisting of tiles 8 by 8 inches or larger. - B. Extend tile work into recesses and under or behind equipment and fixtures to form complete covering without interruptions unless otherwise indicated.
-Terminate work neatly at obstructions, edges, and corners without disrupting pattern or joint alignments. - C. Accurately form intersections and returns.
+Terminate work neatly at obstructions, edges, and corners without disrupting pattern or joint alignments.

+- C. Accurately form intersections and returns.
 Perform cutting and drilling of tile without marring visible surfaces.
 Carefully grind cut edges of tile abutting trim, finish, or built-in items for straight aligned joints.
-Fit tile closely to electrical outlets, piping, fixtures, and other penetrations so plates, collars, or covers overlap tile. - D. Where accent tile differs in thickness from field tile, vary setting-bed thickness so that tiles are flush. - E. Jointing Pattern: Lay tile in grid pattern unless otherwise indicated.
+Fit tile closely to electrical outlets, piping, fixtures, and other penetrations so plates, collars, or covers overlap tile. - D. Provide manufacturer's standard trim shapes where necessary to eliminate exposed tile edges. - E. Where accent tile differs in thickness from field tile, vary setting-bed thickness so that tiles are flush. - F. Jointing Pattern: Lay tile in grid pattern unless otherwise indicated.
 Lay out tile work and center tile fields in both directions in each space or on each wall area.
 Lay out tile work to minimize the use of pieces that are less than half of a tile.
 Provide uniform joint widths unless otherwise indicated. - 1.
-Where adjoining tiles on floor, base, walls, or trim are specified or indicated to be same size, align joints. - 2.
-Where tiles are specified or indicated to be whole integer multiples of adjoining tiles on floor, base, walls, or trim, align joints unless otherwise indicated. - F. Joint Widths: Unless otherwise indicated, install tile with the following joint widths: - 1.
-Porcelain Tile: 3/8 inch unless noted otherwise. - G. Lay out tile wainscots to dimensions indicated or to next full tile beyond dimensions indicated. - H. Expansion Joints: Provide expansion joints and other sealant-filled joints, including control, contraction, and isolation joints, where indicated.
+For tile mounted in sheets, make joints between tile sheets same width as joints within tile sheets so joints between sheets are not apparent in finished work. - 2.
+Where adjoining tiles on floor, base, walls, or trim are specified or indicated to be same size, align joints. - 3.
+Where tiles are specified or indicated to be whole integer multiples of adjoining tiles on floor, base, walls, or trim, align joints unless otherwise indicated. - G. Joint Widths: Unless otherwise indicated, install tile with the following joint widths: - 1.
+Ceramic Mosaic Tile: 1/8 inch. - 2.
+Glazed Wall Tile: 1/16 inch. - 3.
+Porcelain Tile: 1/8 inch. - H. Lay out tile wainscots to dimensions indicated or to next full tile beyond dimensions indicated. - I. Expansion Joints: Provide expansion joints and other sealant-filled joints, including control, contraction, and isolation joints, where indicated.
 Form joints during installation of setting materials, mortar beds, and tile.
 Do not saw-cut joints after installing tiles. - 1.
-Where joints occur in concrete substrates, locate joints in tile surfaces directly above them.
+Where joints occur in concrete substrates, locate joints in tile surfaces directly above them. - J. Metal Edge Strips: Install where exposed edge of tile flooring meets carpet, wood, or other flooring that finishes flush with top of tile per transition details on Drawings.